Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 If we want to know SNPs or mutations of our RNA-seq data, we can use ``snp`` to achieve this purpose.
 ``snp`` is compose of two parts.
-One part is for obtaining the differences between our query genome and the closed genome of our query one.
+One part is for obtaining the differences between our query genome and the closely related genome of our query one.
 If we have no fasta file of our query genome, this part will be very useful.
-We just need to map the reads of our query genome on the fasta file of the closed genome.
-Then using ``snp`` can automatically detect differences between the closed genome and our query genome.
+We just need to map the reads of our query genome on the fasta file of the closely related genome.
+Then using ``snp`` can automatically detect differences between the closely related genome and our query genome.
 Furthermore, potential fasta files of our query genome can be generated automatically as well.
 The other part is for detecting SNPs or mutations of our query genome if the fasta file of our query genome can be provided.
 In this part, you can know real mutations of our query genonme.